Lucky Media Comparison

 Lucky Media Expert Recommendation

-For most teams: Laravel Forge
+For some teams: Laravel Forge

 Laravel Forge is our default server management tool for any PHP or Laravel project that needs to live on a VPS.
 It handles all the repetitive infrastructure work, Nginx config, SSL, deployments, queue workers, cron jobs; through a clean UI, while leaving you in full control of the underlying server.
 It is not a zero-ops PaaS, but for agencies managing many client projects with predictable budgets, that trade-off is worth it.
 A decade of stability, a flat subscription fee, and first-class Laravel support make it the most practical default we have found.